9th Circuit denies request for reversal of injunction against Guam 'in-person' abortion mandate

 The OAG appealed the decision at the 9th Circuit.

 With the 9th Circuit decision now in tow, the OAG has until Sept.
-14 to file an opening brief for why the injunction should be lifted.
-The answer from the opposing party is due on Oct.
+14 to file an opening brief arguing why the injunction should be lifted.
+The answer from the opposing party is due Oct.
 12 and an optional reply brief from the government due 21 days after that.

 However, as OAG spokeswoman Carlina Charfauros stated, the job of the OAG is to defend current statute.
 And that includes the "in-person" mandate still in law.